vasconcedu/vasconcedu.github.io/_posts/2023-04-12-owasp-mas-uncrackable-l2.markdown

 ## App Behavior

-After downloading and installing the APK, we give run it in order to see how it behaves.
+After downloading and installing the APK, we run it in order to see how it behaves.
 After we start the app, an activity containing a single input and a button gets displayed.
 It looks like we're supposed to submit a so called secret string:

 <img src="/images/ss-fieC4mieshahChiemohyaaTh9roPaiK3.png" width="300" />